amabdulr/CNWG/task.md

 ### Chunk Organization Rules

-- **Markdown Header:**
+- **Header:**
-  Begin with a Markdown header that includes the title (formatted per the Title Rules) followed by the information type in bold:
+  Begin with a title (formatted per the Title Rules) followed by the information type in bold:
   ```
   ## {{Title (following Task Title Rules)}} **(Task)**
   ```